Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 aggr Reference to a VariableDataPrototype of a RAM

-#@SECTION: 0..1 aggr Reference to a VariableDataPrototype of a pPort
-of the NvBlockComponent providing read access to the RAM Block.If there is no PortPrototype providing read access (write-only) the reference
+0..1 aggr Reference to a VariableDataPrototype of a pPort of the NvBlockComponent providing read access to the RAM Block.If there is no PortPrototype providing read access (write-only) the reference